-There a number of different types of car accidents, each with its own characteristics.
+There are a number of different types of car accidents, each with its own characteristics.
 Your case depends on the details of exactly what happened in your own accident.

 While each accident is unique, and your own personal circumstances are the most relevant to your case, the lawyers at Romeo Pitaro Injury and Litigation Lawyers use our experience with different types of accidents to help us better focus on your case.
 Our experience helps us know what questions to ask, predict what injuries you may be suffering from and anticipate which parts of your case will be challenging.

 Types Of Car Accidents

 The way your accident happens can make a difference to your injuries, and to the complexity of your case.
 Some examples of accident types include:

 - Rear-end collisions: A very common form of accident, particularly in congested areas, this involves being hit from behind by another car.
 Injuries commonly include whiplash and other neck and head injuries.
 Questions of fault can become complicated if multiple cars are involved and some cars are pushed into others.

 - T-bone crashes: These accidents occur in intersections, where one car crashes into the body of another.
 Often, errors making left-hand turns are involved, and the police may charge the driver of the turning car.